MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 All Auto attendants must have an associated resource account.
 All resource accounts must be assigned a [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md).
 If you wish, you can assign several resource accounts to an Auto attendant.

 ### Add an existing resource account

 To add an existing resource account:

-1. Under Resource accounts, select the Add button to add a resource account for this Call queue.
+1. Under Resource accounts, select the **Add** button to add a resource account for this Call queue.
-1. On the Add accounts pane, search for the resource account to add.
+1. On the **Add accounts** pane, search for the resource account to add.
-1. Select the Add button next to the resource account you want to assign to this Call queue.
+1. Select the **Add** button next to the resource account you want to assign to this Call queue.
-1. At the bottom of the pane, select the Add button.
+1. At the bottom of the pane, select the **Add** button.

 ### Create a new resource account:

-1. Under Resource accounts, select the Add button to add a resource account for this Call queue.
+1. Under Resource accounts, select the **Add** button to add a resource account for this Call queue.
 1. On the Add accounts pane, search for any set of letters to pull up the results dropdown.
-1. Select the + Add a resource account button at the bottom of the results.
+1. Select the **Add a resource account** button at the bottom of the results.
 1. On the Add resource account pane:
   1. Type in a descriptive Display name.
 Agents see this name when a call is presented to them.
   1. Type in a descriptive Username for the resource account.
-1. Select the Resource account type dropdown and select Call queue.
+  1. Select the **Resource account type** dropdown and select **Call queue**.
-1. At the bottom of the pane, select the Save button.
+  1. At the bottom of the pane, select the **Save** button.
-1. On the Resource accounts pane, select the Add button.
+1. On the Resource accounts pane, select the **Add** button.

 >[!NOTE]
 > Remember to assign a [Microsoft Teams Phone System Resource Account license](manage-resource-accounts.md#assign-a-license).